KnightMiner/GrimrockKnightMods/README.md

 ## How to use

 1. First you have to be on the new beta branch.
 On steam, right click the game > Properties > Betas.
 Add the code "ggllooeegggg" to unlock the secret "nutcracker" beta
-2. Go to "\Documents\Almost Human\legend of grimrock 2".
+2. Go to `\Documents\Almost Human\legend of grimrock 2`.
 Once the beta is downloaded, you'll see a file named "mods.cfg" and a "Mods" folder
 3. Download KnightMods [from Github](https://github.com/KnightMiner/GrimrockKnightMods/archive/refs/heads/main.zip)
 4. Extract the "knight" folder into the Mods folder, so it looks like `/Mods/knight/`
 5. Add the following to mods.cfg so it looks like this: